Sustainability

 Efficient and sustainable

-According to business manager Arwen Korteweg of the Port of Rotterdam Authority, the corridor between Rotterdam and Limburg is a prime example of efficient and sustainable container transport through inland shipping.
-‘The collaboration between the inland terminals at Born and Venlo and the deep-sea terminals in Rotterdam makes transportation via this green corridor possible for shippers and logistics service providers in Limburg, which also saves costs in terms of CO2 emissions and road traffic kilometres.
+According to business manager Arwen Korteweg of the Port of Rotterdam Authority, the inland corridor between Rotterdam and Limburg is a prime example of efficient and sustainable container transport through inland shipping.
+‘The collaboration between the inland terminals at Born and Venlo and the deep-sea terminals in Rotterdam makes transport via this corridor possible for shippers and logistics service providers in Limburg, which also saves costs in terms of CO2 emissions and road traffic kilometres.
 Zelissen Logistics has found its way to water, and increasingly more shippers and logistics service providers will start using inland shipping in order to make their supply chain more sustainable.’